Nikitha-musham/Form-validation/README.md

 # Form-validation
-This simple web-app project demonstrates a **Login and Admin Authentication System** using.<br> It includes separate forms for regular users and admin users with proper validation and error handling.<br>
+This simple web-app project demonstrates a **Login and Admin Authentication System** .<br> It includes separate forms for regular users and admin users with proper validation and error handling.<br>

 ## Features:<br>